 Is high-cost, short-term borrowing a good idea?

-Short-term or “payday” loans offer a quick solution if you get into unexpected difficulties with your finances, but they are a very expensive method of borrowing.
-Therefore, you should only consider this option as a last resort.
+Short-term or “payday” loans from companies like myKredit offer a quick solution if you get into unexpected difficulties with your finances.
+It’s a particularly expensive method of borrowing though, so you should only consider it as a last resort.
 Short-term loans are unlikely to solve your money problems in the long term, and are not suitable for borrowing over longer periods, or to pay off existing debt.
+Consider alternatives first.

 In 2015 the Financial Conduct Authority (FCA) capped interest and fees on all high-cost short-term credit loans at 0.8% per day.
 The FCA also capped all default charges at £15 and the total cost (interest, fees) of loans at 100% of the original sum.
 This means you’ll never have to pay more than double the amount borrowed.